TL-X-org/TL-V_Projects/README.md

   - Java

+## TL-UVM

+In theory, TL-X should be applicable to UVM as well.
+Since UVM does not have open-source support, no one has yet tried.
+But it would be great to uncover issues and put together examples.
+It looks like Modelsim supports UVM and is freely available for Intel FPGAs.
+There might be other options.

+**Required skills**
+  - UVM
+  - TL-Verilog

 ## Visualization

 Makerchip supports "Visual Debug" (VIZ), a feature that enables custom visualization of circuit simulation, coded in JavaScript.
 Though a documented API with long-term support is not yet available, several folks are using it in its current, temporary form in projects like these.